Bronstein, Gewirtz & Grossman, LLC Notifies GWG Holdings, Inc. (GWGH) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-28, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against GWG Holdings, Inc. ("GWG" or the "Company") (NASDAQ: GWGH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired GWG L bonds directly in GWGH's L bond offering pursuant to a June 3, 2020, registration statement.
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/gwgh.
+NEW YORK, March 02, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against GWG Holdings, Inc. (“GWG” or the “Company”) ( GWGH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired GWG L bonds directly in GWGH’s L bond offering pursuant to a June 3, 2020, registration statement.
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/gwgh.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.